kam193/vscode-fail-example/README.md

     3. Now run tests once more, and in the selected logs directory, in the debugpy.adapter-xxx.log file, look for "category": "stdout".
 You will see outputs from the test runner.
     4. Use your magic power and debug, add prints etc. until you discover the issue.

+Now, let's try to fix it:

+    1. In the `lib/python/debugpy/adapter/clients.py` let's find the line with parsing `cwd` (around 375) and change it to the expected testing path (absolute path).
+    2. Run the debugging.
+    3. It works!